-As part of this TWSIP, we have developed GIS-based spatial guidance guidelines which are intended to enable, rather than constrain, woodland expansion.

-Accordingly, the TWSIP - like other neighbouring local authority tree and woodland strategies - has assigned and mapped (see Map overleaf) land within the Aberdeen City local authority boundary to the following broad categories, namely - "Preferred", "Potential", "Potential with Sensitivities", "Sensitive" and "Unlikely to be Suitable".
+GIS-based spatial guidance has been developed which is intended to enable woodland expansion in appropriate areas.
+Accordingly, the TWSIP has assigned and mapped (see map overleaf) land within the Aberdeen City local boundary to the following broad categories: Preferred, Potential, Potential with Sensitivities, Sensitive and Unlikely to be Suitable.
 These categories are in line with recommendations in the Scottish Government's "The Right Tree in the Right Place" which sets out the criteria that Forestry and Woodland Strategies should follow.
-The detailed definitions for the above categories are as provided in Appendix I.
+The detailed definitions for the above categories are provided in Appendix I.